DmitryEfimenko/ssr-with-i18n/article/part-5.md

 # Lost in Translation...
 Strings
 # Part 5 of 6: i18n for Server-Side Rendered Angular Applications

-## Previously
-TODO

-## Improve Performance with TransferState
+## ⚡️ Improve Performance with TransferState

-If we run our app in its current state and take a look at the network tab of the Chrome Developer Tools, we'll see that after initial load, the app will make a request to load the JSON file for the currently selected language.
+If we run our app in its current state and take a look at the network tab of the Chrome Developer Tools, we'll see that after initial load the app will make a request to load the JSON file for the currently selected language.

 This does not make much sense since we've already loaded the appropriate language in the server.

+Making an extra request to load language translations that are already loaded might seem like it's not a big issue worth solving.
+There probably are areas of an application that will result in a bigger bang for the buck in terms of performance tuning.
+See [this article](https://christianlydemann.com/the-complete-guide-to-angular-load-time-optimization/) for more on this topic.
+However, for bigger applications, translation files might also get bigger.
+Therefore, the time to download and process them will also increase, at which point this would be an issue to solve.

-Angular SSR provides a tool to solve this issue
+Thankfully, Angular Universal provides a tool to solve this issue with relatively little effort: `[TransferState](https://angular.io/api/platform-browser/TransferState)`

-TODO: talk more about general TransferState

-We need to pass this information down to the browser and make sure that we don't load that language via HTTP request if we got it from the server.
+### Overview of the Workflow

+To make use of the TransferState feature, we need to:
+1. Add `ServerTransferStateModule` in the server and `BrowserTransferStateModule` on the client
+2. On the server: set the data that we want to transfer under a specific key using API: `transferState.set(key, value)`
+3. On the client: retrieve the data using API: `transferState.get(key, defaultValue)`

+### Our implementation
-First, let's make appropriate changes to the `I18nServerModule`.
+First, let's make appropriate changes to the `I18nModule`.
 The snippet below shows the new code.

 ```ts
 // ADDED needed imports from @angular